beothorn/presentationHeroesGuideToDevTools/static/README.md

 ## Everything is fine when everything is fine

-And we follow the common practice of our industry.
+At metronom we follow the common practice of our industry.
-We have unit tests to protect us, we have functional tests, we do QA, smoke tests and all of those let us sleep at night.
+We have unit tests, we have functional tests, we do QA, smoke tests and all of those thing that makes us sleep better at night.

-We have a pre-production environment, where we can run manual tests.
+We also have a pre-production environment, where we can run manual tests.

-We have our docker image repository and our infrastructure on kubernetes, so if we realize something went wrong with our deploy we can revert to our last image with ease.

-And all this setup give us peace of mind.
-When everything is fine, everything is fine.
+If a bug that would bring down the system is introduced, usually we realise it sooner.

 ## The Evil bug

-But sometimes everything looks fine, until it isn't.
+Bt there is also a different kind of bug.
+It is the one that don't set things on fire, but hides in plain sight while it is corrupting your data.

-Sometimes things goes weird and it is hard to understand what is going on.
+The clients start to see weird things and it is hard to understand what is going on.

-And where you start looking to solve these issues?

 Time to keep calm and put your superhero cape.